Team997Coders/BootCamp/PITCHME.md

 - Commits are stored locally
 - Do small bits of work, make those bits at least compile, and then commit
 - A push must be done to get code to central server
-- Branches serve as a base point to work a separate code base

 ---